ArchipelagoMW/Archipelago/worlds/messenger/docs/setup_en.md

 2. Download and install the randomizer mod
      * Download the latest `TheMessengerRandomizer.zip`
      * Extract the zip file to `TheMessenger/Mods/` of your game's install location
-     * Backup your save game
+     * Optionally, Backup your save game
        1. Press `Windows Key + R` to open run
        2. Type `%appdata%` to access AppData
        3. Navigate to `AppData/locallow/SabotageStudios/The Messenger`